-The Accessibility and Disability Service office assists with arranging for interpreters for students with hearing impairments, providing readers for students with visual impairments, and providing writers for students with physical impairments.
-They provide wheelchair-bound students with a listing of all the access points on the College Park campus including locations of parking spaces, ramps, restrooms, etc. This office also provides the verification of disability, which must be provided to instructors at the beginning of each semester.
+The Accessibility and Disability Service office assists with providing reasonable accommodations to students, which may include arranging for interpreters for students with hearing impairments, providing readers for students with visual impairments, providing writers for students with physical impairments, and more.
+This office provides wheelchair-bound students with a listing of all the access points on the College Park campus including locations of parking spaces, ramps, restrooms, etc. This office also provides the verification of disability, which must be provided to instructors at the beginning of each semester.
 The campus map also has an accessible pathways feature in the Directions tab.

-Both the east and west entrances of Hornbake Building (South Wing) as well as all buildings on the Shady Grove campus are handicap accessible.
-Elevators and ramps are available in Hornbake Building (South Wing) and each building of the Shady Grove campus.
+Both the east and west entrances of Hornbake Building (South Wing) are handicap accessible.
+Elevators and ramps are available in Hornbake Building (South Wing).
 Graduate Student Services (including Graduate advising) is located in Patuxent Building, which is ADA accessible.